c-blake/hldiff/README.md

 Overview
 ========
-This package is a port of Python's `difflib` algorithms to compute edits, diffs, patches in `src/edits.nim`.
-There is an example re-implementation of `diff -u` at the end of `src/edits.nim` installed by default.  `edits`is, in turn, used to build an engine to (re)highlight intraline the output of `diff -u` or `git diff` or `hg diff` with user-customizable ANSI/SGR escape sequences.
-Configuration of colorization is similar to [cligen](https://github.com/c-blake/cligen)/[lc](https://github.com/c-blake/lc)/[procs](https://github.com/c-blake/procs) using the same internal engine.
+This package is a port of Python's `difflib` algorithms to compute edits, diffs, patches on pairs of `seq[T]` (lines, chars, etc.) in `src/edits.nim`.
+A full example re-implementation of `diff -u` for lines ends `src/edits.nim`.  `edits` is, in turn, used to build an engine to (re)highlight intraline the output of `diff -u`, `git diff`, or `hg diff` with user-customizable ANSI/SGR escapes.
+Configuration of colorization is similar to [cligen](https://github.com/c-blake/cligen)/[lc](https://github.com/c-blake/lc)/[procs](https://github.com/c-blake/procs) using the same internal engine.  `edits` also provides/exports an edit distance based on the edit algorithm (from Ratcliff1988), though here called `simil` for "similarity" and a common-needs API `closeTo` that gives "nearby suggestions".

 Motivation
 ==========